apalermo01/theme-builder/README.md

 - [ ] wofi
 - [ ] tmux
  - [x] initial pass
- - [ ] auto-parse true color terminal settings
+ - [ ] auto-parse true color terminal settings based on what terminals are in theme file

 ## theme structure
 each theme has a set of folders, each corresponding to a tool / progam. there is a master json file specifying which tools are used.